 26 “and I have made Your name known to them, and will make it known, so that the love with which You loved Me may be in them, and I in them.”

 In the language of the Bible, at the time when it was written, it was enough to merely make a reference to covenant to be understood, because covenant was so common and openly practiced.
 A modern-day analogy can be found on the sports pages of a newspaper.
 An article filled with terms like home runs, stolen bases, and double plays is clearly about baseball.
-There is no need for a glossary of terms because all baseball fans understand the jargon.
-Likewise it was not necessary for the writers of the Bible to explain all of the covenant expressions they used, or even to describe the entire covenant making process.
+There is no need for a glossary of terms or an explanation of the rules and objective of the game because all baseball fans know the rules and understand the jargon.
+Likewise it was not necessary for the writers of the Bible to explain all of the covenant expressions they used, or to describe the entire covenant making process.

 Therefore, we conclude from the terminology Jesus is using in the above verses that He is clearly speaking of blood covenant.